How to access Vumerity from Jordan, the named-patient import pathway, 2026

 Costs and timing

-Vumerity's US cash-pay reference cost sits in an indicative 2026 annual range of roughly USD 100,000–110,000 for continuous daily dosing.
+Vumerity's US cash-pay drug-only reference cost sits in an indicative 2026 annual range of roughly USD 100,000-110,000 for continuous daily dosing.
 International logistics, JFDA documentation handling, and concierge coordination add incremental cost.
 Reserve Meds issues a transparent quote at the start of intake.
-These figures are indicative, not guaranteed.
+Indicative range.

-Indicative timing — not guaranteed — for first dispense after cohort intake opens is approximately 14–28 days from the moment a complete JFDA application is submitted.
+Indicative timing for first dispense after cohort intake opens is 7-14 days from the moment a complete JFDA application is submitted.

 Reserve Meds's role